rezabmirzaei/db-demo/README.md

 During setup, when you come to the "Docker" stage, point to your Docker Hub repository and Docker image (this).
 See [this video for a good demo](https://www.youtube.com/watch?v=_LNOg8kU4CE).

-After the appservice is created, navigate to it and in the menu, select _Configuration_ > _Application Settings_.
-Add the environment variables from above as new application settings and save.
+Once the App Service is created, navigate to it and in the left hand menu, select _Configuration_ > _Application Settings_.
+Add the environment variables from above as new _Application settings_ and save.
 This will automatically restart your App Service and the changes will take effect.

-Check the applicaiton logs by going to the App Service, in the menu selecting _App Service logs_ or _Log stream_.
+Check the application logs by going to the App Service, in the left hand menu selecting _App Service logs_ or _Log stream_.

 Friendly pointer: Choose **West Europe** as region if cost is an issue.
 Often the cheapest alternative.
 See [pricing calculator](https://azure.microsoft.com/en-us/pricing/details/app-service/linux/).